openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 }
 ```

-Note: The Client MAY use other mechanisms to obtain information about the verifiable Credentials that an Issuer can issue.
+Note: The Client MAY use other mechanisms to obtain information about the verifiable Credentials that a Credential Issuer can issue.

 # Security Considerations {#security-considerations}